Pilcrow is a love letter to the Napa Valley circa 1955 wherein we celebrate handicraft in wine.

 Coombsville

 “From a dry-farmed, organically grown, non-hedged, no-till vineyard that sits along the stair-step of another nested megaslide.
 The soils offer a geological mosaic of silica-rich rock—ranging from red jasper to white quartz to multi-coloured agate.
-Over-wintering cows and dedicated habitat corridors make this site a model for truly regenerative farming. … After all the effort Jonah and Sara Beer have poured into its development, the wine in the glass is brilliantly vibrant—perfumed with lifted, ironstone-like minerality and crushed rock.”
+Over-wintering cows and dedicated habitat corridors make this site a model for truly regenerative farming.”

 - Jonathan Cristaldi, Decanter